-Math majors with strong academic records and the desire to pursue original research in mathematics and its applications are encouraged to apply for Graduation with Distinction.
+Math majors with strong academic records and the desire to pursue original research in mathematics and its applications are encouraged to write a Senior Thesis and apply for Graduation with Distinction.
 Below are the requirements for Graduation with Distinction in Mathematics; see the Trinity website on Graduating with Distinction for more information.

 - May graduates – application for Graduation with Distinction should submitted at or before the registration period in the fall semester of your senior year.

 - December graduates – application is due by the registration period of the previous spring semester.

 - An overall GPA of at least 3.3 and a mathematics GPA of at least 3.5.

 - A paper demonstrating significant independent work in mathematics.
 This paper is normally written under the supervision of a regular rank faculty member in the Department of Mathematics.
 Students ordinarily pursue their work in Research Independent Study in Mathematics (MATH 393, 394, 493 and/or 494).
 See Independent Study for details on applying.

 - For May graduates, a draft of the paper is due by April 1 of the senior year; for December graduates a draft of the paper is due by November 15.

 - An oral presentation, open to the public, and the final version of the paper are due before the last day of classes of the student's senior year.
 The Director of Undergraduate Studies will name a committee, normally containing the student's supervisor, to evaluate the paper and oral presentation.
 In consultation with the DUS, the committee will determine whether Distinction should be awarded and, if so, the level of distinction.